dcc-2020/Deep-Learning/README.md

 ## Conclusion
 <!---![alt text](screenshot/accuracy_test.jpg "test")--->
 <img src="https://github.com/dcc-2020/Deep-Learning-Challenge/blob/main/screenshot/accuracy_test.jpg"  width=50% height=50%>
 In the end, using the Keras tuner still did not reach the target goal of 75% accuracy.
-The accuracy
+The accuracy did went up but it did not even increase by 1%.
+In this case, instead of tuning the model, it will be better to do more transformation with the origional data such as dropping more columns or use better grouping.
+If possible, another option is to increase the size of the data set.